benevol/website/2014/index.md

 developed by PhD students.
 Senior researchers will provide the necessary feedback and lively discussions.

-### Invited speakers
+### Invited speakers & Program

-As every year, we will have invited talks by key researchers in the field:
+This year we will have the following exciting keynote talks:

 - Rainer Koschke (University of Bremen): “Software Clone Management: Past, Present and the Future”

 - Leon Moonen (Simula Research Laboratory): "Supporting Certification and Evolution of Cyber-Physical Product Families"

+The full program consisting of 25 talks can be found [here](http://benevol.cwi.nl/2014/program.html).

 ### Participation & venue